awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateForecast.md

 The quantiles at which probabilistic forecasts are generated\. **You can currently specify up to 5 quantiles per forecast**\.
 Accepted values include `0.01 to 0.99` \(increments of \.01 only\) and `mean`\.
 The mean forecast is different from the median \(0\.50\) when the distribution is not symmetric \(for example, Beta and Negative Binomial\)\.
 The default value is `["0.1", "0.5", "0.9"]`\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 20 items\.
+Length Constraints: Minimum length of 2\.
+Maximum length of 4\.
 Pattern: `(^0?\.\d\d?$|^mean$)`
 Required: No